 Current Open Clinical Trials/Natural History Studies

-These clinical trials have the potential to benefit people with Usher syndrome.
+These clinical trials and natural history studies have the potential to benefit people with Usher syndrome.

 Each research project listed below will include a graphic of the research continuum.
 The gold box indicates where this project falls on the continuum, illustrating its progress towards reaching people living with Usher syndrome, from "Bench to Bedside."